Germany's Russian Gas Problem

 On January 13, 1980, a new political party, The Greens, was founded in the central European nation.
 The Greens emerged from a wave of new social movements including environmentalism, anti-war, and anti-nuclear power.
 Suddenly, the anti-nuclear movement had a face.

 Since the party’s inception, The Greens have been concerned with the immediate halt of construction and operation of all nuclear power stations.
-As an alternative, they have promoted a shift to non-nuclear renewable energy sources such and solar and wind power.
+As an alternative, they have promoted a shift to non-nuclear renewable energy sources such as solar and wind power.

 In 1986, large parts of Germany were covered with radioactive contamination from the Chernobyl disaster, sparking widespread hysteria.
 Anti-nuclear protests broke out across the country, and the Green Party called for “the immediate shut-down of all nuclear facilities.”
 Support for this new party grew in the wake of Chernobyl, and The Greens increased their share of the vote to 8.3% in the 1987 federal election.

 Unlike the US, where we have a two-party system, the German legislature is a multi-party system.
 In 2021, for example, seven parties controlled at least 5% of the parliament’s voting power and seats.
 Given this structure, The Greens’ 8% voting share in 1987 was significant.

 After the Chernobyl disaster, the Greens became more radicalized and refused to compromise on the nuclear issue.
 Fearing public backlash, politicians across all parties began to stress that nuclear was a “transient technology”, but not the future.
 After 1989, no new commercial nuclear power plants were built in Germany.